StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

 # Create a health check

 {% hint style="warning" %}
+**QUESTIONS:**
-- ??? do health checks always need to be manually added or is there a default added when a component/relation is created?
+- do health checks always need to be manually added or is there a default added when a component/relation is created?
-- ??? are health checks added with stackpacks?
+- are health checks added with stackpacks?
-- ??? if windowing method is set to sliding, does a check run continuously as long as data is arriving?
+- if windowing method is set to sliding, does a check run continuously as long as data is arriving?
 {% endhint %}

 ## Overview